bitrix24/b24restdocs/api-reference/chats/im-chat-add.md

 - edits needed for writing standards
 - parameter types are not specified
 - examples are missing
-- links to pages that have not yet been created are not provided
+- links to yet-to-be-created pages are not included

 {% endnote %}